hktosun/minnccaccess/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of minnccaccess is to provide R functions to ease the use of data files.
+This package provides access to the functions that make easier to read data, import data from Decennial Census and ACS, and plot maps for the Minnesota Child Care Access research team.

 ## Installation